Advanced Authentication Mechanisms - MQTT Security Fundamentals

 This brings us to the end of the authentication part of MQTT Security Fundamentals.
 In the next post, we dive into topic-level authorization with MQTT.

 We hope you enjoyed part three of the MQTT Security Fundamentals series.
-If you want us to notify you as soon as we publish the next post, subscribe to our newsletter or RSS feed.
-To give us feedback or request more information, feel free to use the comments section.
-We are always open to questions and suggestions.
+If you want to stay updated or get notified of our new content, subscribe to our newsletter or RSS feed.
+Feel free to use the comments section to ask questions or to leave feedback.